 The Contractor shall maintain a service call log or record which shall be available for inspection by the District at all times.
+Contractor shall be permitted to utilize SMARTDGS for this purpose but shall develop an alternate log to be implemented should the SMARTDGS system go down.
 At a minimum, the call log or record shall contain the information specified herein.

 - a.
 Name of Caller;

 - b.
 Description of problem;

 - c.
 Location where problem exists;

 - d.
 Time and date call was received; and

 - e.
 Description of the action taken to resolve the problem and the time and date corrective action was taken.

-C.3.16.1.8.2.1 The Contractor shall submit a sample service call log form to the COTR for approval five (5) days after contract award.
+- C.3.16.1.8.2.1 The Contractor shall submit a sample service call log form to the COTR for approval within ten (10) days of the contract start date.